pleasantlife/firstproject/README.md

 # Category level
-You can set 7 category levels in Github.
+You can set 6 category levels in Github.

 If you want set a Category title, you just write # char that front of title.

+If you want down the category level, you write more # char.

 # Function of '`' Character